Copyright law of the United Kingdom: Extension of copyright term

-Sound recordings

-Under the 1988 Act, copyright in a sound recording expires (a) 50 years after the recording is made if it is then still unpublished, or (b) if the recording is published during that period then 50 years from the date of publication, or (c) if during the initial 50 years the recording is played in public or communicated to the public then 50 years from the date of that communication or playing to the public, provided the author of the recording is an EEA citizen.
-Otherwise, the duration under the laws of the country of which the author is a national applies, unless such a duration would be longer than that given in UK law, or would be contrary to any treaty obligations of the UK with that country that was in force on 29 October 1994.

-On 1 November 2013, the copyright in an unpublished sound recording was extended from 50 to 70 years, by the Copyright and Duration of Rights in Performances Regulations 2013.
-Thus a sound recording made by an individual, such as a musician, but which is not performed in public nor sold to the public on tape or disc, i.e. an unpublished recording, effectively acquired the same copyright extension as had previously been granted to unpublished literary works.

 Posthumous works

 If an unpublished work was published posthumously before the 1988 Act came into force, at a time when the author had been dead for more than 50 years (such that the copyright on his published works has already expired, which was then his lifetime plus 50 years), its copyright will be extended until 50 years from the end of the year of publication.
 As the 1988 Act came into force in August 1989, the latest date for the expiry of this extended copyright will be 2039.

 If an unpublished work is published posthumously after the 1988 Act came into force, in 1989, at a time when the author has been dead for more than 50 years (such that the copyright on his published works has already expired), its copyright will be extended until 50 years from 1989, i.e. until the end of 2039.
 Thereby it is restricted to the same long-stop date as if it had been published before the Act came into force.
 Later amendments, made in 1995, have had the effect of altering this so that it now includes only posthumous works by authors who died more than 70 years before the Act came into force (i.e. died before 1918).

 Therefore, if an unpublished work by an author who died before 1918 is published after the commencement of the 1988 Act, the copyright will expire at the end of 2039.
 However, if a work by an author who died before 1918, say 1870, was published in 1970 (i.e. before the 1988 Act), its copyright would expire 50 years after 1970, i.e. in 2020.